jp0x1/jp0x1/README.md

 - ig learning

 #### To do
-- Whatever nonfunctioning malicious programs I can make
+- Whatever useless programs I want to make
 - Whatever my code club is doing
+- Something with golang and actual hardware
 - School stuff